lelebrr/bruce_ok_sem_toutch/README.md

 *LITE_VERSION*: TelNet, SSH, DPWO, WireGuard, ScanHosts, RawSniffer, Brucegotchi, BLEBacon, BLEScan, Interpreter and OpenHaystack are NOT available for M5Launcher Compatibility

+Additional documentation:

+- Board file layout and how to add new boards: see boards/README.md
+- Sunton ESP32-3248S035R (Cheap Yellow Display 3.5" resistive) specifics: see boards/ESP32-3248S035R/README.md
+- Portuguese (pt-BR) version of this README: see README_pt-BR.md

 ## :sparkles: Why and how does it look?